RanugaVW/SL-Vegetable-Price-Forecaster/README.md

 # SL-Vegetable-Price-Forecaster

+**National Level Project:** This is a national-level project where all vegetable type data, locations, and prices are collected from HARTI (Horticultural and Agronomic Research and Training Institute).

 A Data Science project focused on forecasting weekly vegetable prices in Sri Lanka using historical market data and high-resolution weather variables.

 ## Project Overview